 Storage

-Store corn salsa in an airtight container in the fridge for up to 3 days.
-Freezing isn’t recommended, but if needed, freeze in an airtight container for up to 3 months, thaw overnight, and stir before serving.
+Store this easy corn salsa recipe in an airtight container in the fridge for up to 3 days.
+Freezing isn't recommended, but if necessary, freeze in an airtight container for up to 3 months.
+Thaw overnight and stir before serving.
 Expect some extra moisture after thawing.

 Yes, you can substitute canned corn for fresh or frozen corn in this recipe.
 Drain and rinse the canned corn before using it to remove any excess salt or brine.
 Keep in mind that canned corn may have a slightly different texture compared to fresh or frozen corn and will not be as crisp.